Speak a word.

 The Family will know where he is if the trucker says one word.

 “Are you fucking dumb?
 I told you, I’m fine.
 I’m… I’m a Satanist.
 Fuck you Christians and your do-gooder shit.
 Hail… hail the devil and I fucked your mom in the ass last night!
 I hope you get cancer!”
-Seth screams and points at the crucifix hanging from the dashboard.
+Seth screams and flips off the crucifix hanging from the dashboard.